kyuupichan/kcpp/README.rst

 Tests
 =====

 I have a testuite for the code but I am keeping it private.
-Test case submissions (using pytest) are welcome.
+Test case submissions for the public repo (using pytest) are welcome.

-Bug reports (for those areas in the "Features that are essentially complete" section above) are welcome.
+Bug reports are also welcome.

 ChangeLog